- When is the election?

 - Electronic voting is easier for most members

-- Increased voter participation is expected
+- Increased voter participation

 - Going “green” saves time and money for members and ANNA